cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 The described scheme is depicted in {{TLS5Flows}}.
 Please refer to the text before {{TLS3Flows}} describing notation.
 Note the asterisk in the ServerSignature message.
-This indicates that this message is optional as it is used only if the server's key PubS in OPAQUE is different than the one in the server's certificate (transmitted in the second protocol flight).
+This indicates that this message is optional as it is used only if the server's key pkS in OPAQUE is different than the one in the server's certificate (transmitted in the second protocol flight).